BardicDefense/purple-hack/README.md

 A move silently attempt reduces your movement to 1/4 (normally, to 10' per round).
 Every additional 10' per round added to that movement rate raises the difficulty by one level.

 - **Alert Enemies**: The attention of most intelligent undead (e.g., skeletons, zombies) and constructs (e.g. golems) never wavers.
 As such, the difficulty of move silently checks against them is one difficulty higher.
-- **Armor**: If wearing non-magical medium or heavy armor, increase the difficulty by one level.
+- **Armour**: If wearing non-magical medium or heavy armour, increase the difficulty by one level.
 - **Group Checks**: If a group attempts to sneak together, this is a group check, with the difficulty based on the group's least stealthy member.
 - **Surprise**: Moving silently can be used to set up surprise attacks.